 A copy of financial statement including consolidated financial statement if any ,which has been adopted at AGMs shall be filed with ROC in e-form AOC-4 within 30 days of date of AGMs .
 Further every Company will file its Annual Return i.e. e-form MGT-7 within 60 days of holding of Annual General Meeting or if AGM is not held for any reason then form must be filed along with reason for not holding it .
 Annual Return will be for the period 1st April to 31st March.
 Every Listed Companies or a company having paid up Share capital of minimum Rs.10 crore or turnover of minimum Rs.
 50 crore shall be certified by Practicing Company Secretary, and the certificate shall be in form MGT-8.
 Moreover MGT-8 is required to be attached in MGT-7

-Statutory Auditor As per Law Company has to appoint its first auditor within 30 days from the date of incorporation.
-If board of directors are not able to appoint then it has to be appointed within 90 days Tax Auditor As per the Income-tax Act 1961, it is obligatory of the following persons (carrying on business or profession) to get his accounts audited before the Oct 30th * (date varies from year to year) by a Chartered Accountant ( CA ) or a Cost Management Accountant ( CMA ).
+Statutory Auditor as per Law, Company has to appoint its first auditor within 30 days from the date of incorporation.
+If board of directors are not able to appoint then it has to be appointed within 90 days Tax Auditor as per the Income-tax Act 1961, it is obligatory of the following persons (carrying on business or profession) to get his accounts audited before the Oct 30th * (date varies from year to year) by a Chartered Accountant ( CA ) or a Cost Management Accountant ( CMA ).